Kaiwhakawhiti Reo ā-Waha

 - language study.

-Interpreters need to have good hearing (with or without hearing aids).
+Interpreters need to have good hearing.
 They also need stamina, as they often have to work long and irregular hours.

-Interpreters can register with The New Zealand Society of Translators and Interpreters (NZSTI), though this is not compulsory.
+Interpreters can register with the New Zealand Society of Translators and Interpreters (NZSTI).

 Find out more about training